Hornbill-Docs/data-imports-guide/data-imports-guide/users/azure/overview.md

 ## Updates

-The User Import - Azure utility will self-update when it detects that a newer minor or patch version has been released on GitHub.
+The utility will self-update when it detects that a newer minor or patch version has been released on GitHub.
 All of the import tools use [semantic versioning](https://semver.org/), where:

 * Major version updates will contain new feature(s), and include breaking changes to the tool configuration
 * Minor version updates will contain new feature(s) and do not include breaking changes to the tool configuration
 * Patch version updates will contain bug fixes only

 When there is a Major version update, the utility will not self-update but instead will output a message to the command line & log(s) stating that there is a newer version available to download from GitHub.
 In this instance, you should download the [latest release from GitHub](https://github.com/hornbill/user-import-azure/releases/latest), and review the breaking configuration changes against your existing import configuration before implementation.
+You can also check the [Hornbill Community Forum](https://community.hornbill.com/forum/135-announcements/) for real-time release updates.

 ## Requirements